 We all remember the hilarious 90s sitcom Seinfeld, starring Jerry Seinfeld, Elaine Benes, Cosmo Kramer, and George Costanza as reruns continue to play on our TV screens today.
 According to Bustle, millennials are now claiming that Seinfeld is an offensive show due to several episodes being ‘insensitive’ and ‘stigmatizing towards some societal group’.

-Millennials have dug up some scenes, lines, and jokes from the TV show that they believe validates their claims even further that the show is insensitive.
+Millennials have dug up some scenes, lines, and jokes from Seinfeld episodes that they believe validate their claims that the show is insensitive.
 With all this being said, Jerry Seinfeld has responded to the backlash he’s received.
 Keep on reading to see what he thinks!

 The next joke is the “Puerto Rican Flag joke.”
 In this episode, Kramer accidentally sets the Puerto Rican flag on fire and in order to try and stop the burning flames, he stomps on it.